Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/README.md

     *   Added passenger briefing menu and announcement playing to the MFD
     *   Added capability to customize the MFD display and use the PLAN view to step through flight plan via the MFD ADV and DSPL MENU functions on the FMS
     *   Added bearing pointer functionality
-    *   Rebuilt pitch trim gauge because it was reversed and mislabeled in the default model
+    *   Fixed incorrect pitch trim indication
-    *   HSI and Map overhaul with true to life visuals and functionality
+    *   HSI and Map overhaul with accurate icons, labels, and flight plan leg depiction
 *   Flight Model
-    *   Adjusted engines to reflect real world performance, including the elimination of reverse thrust.
+    *   Adjusted engines to reflect real world performance, including the elimination of reverse thrust and accurate thrust output with N1.
     *   Adjusted fuel flow with a custom fuel flow utility that accurately tracks and reports fuel usage reflective of real aircraft performance
     *   Tweaked autopilot performance, gear/flap/spoiler drag and other QoL improvements on the flight characteristics
 *   Lights & Sounds
-    *   Enhanced exterior lighting, including volumetric lights
+    *   Enhanced exterior lighting including volumetric lights and correct strobe light positioning
     *   Enhanced interior lighting, including cabin lights with adjustable dim level (controlled through our custom MOD SETTINGS menu in the FMS)
-    *   Enhanced and growing soundset, including fans and passenger briefings
+    *   Enhanced and growing soundset, including real CJ4 recordings of engine start, shutdown, cabin ambiance, avioncs fans, and passenger briefings
 *   Cockpit Model
-    *   Added lighting and functionality to many buttons and knobs in the cockpit model.
+    *   Added lighting and functionality to several buttons and knobs in the cockpit model.

 ## BETA
 This is a beta, and as such you will surely encounter bugs and problems with the aircraft and functions.
 Please log these bugs under Issues at the [Working Title Github Repo](https://github.com/Working-Title-MSFS-Mods/fspackages/issues), and please **TAG THEM** as CJ4 issues.